AestheticDreamsAI/Cherry-Lite/README.md

 ![Cherry-Lite Preview](https://aestheticdreams.ai/images/cherrylite.gif)

 ## Story behind Cherry A.i.
 A few weeks ago, I developed Cherry A.I. as an app for myself, based on Ollama, XTTS, and Llama3.
 Cherry A.I. lives in the cloud, so I can use it on any device—PC, smartphone, or smart TV—just like Tony Stark.
 Unlike Cherry-Lite, which has all the features of Cherry A.I. but lacks an app or a sleek web interface, Cherry A.I. offers a full user experience.
-Cherry-Lite is essentially Cherry A.I. without the interface or cloud capability.
+Cherry-Lite is essentially a Basic Version of Cherry A.I. without the interface or cloud capability.

 ![Cherry-App](https://aestheticdreams.ai/images/cherryaiapp.gif)